 A dam is a massive wall or barrier across a flowing stream to hold water upstream in order to raise the water level to create a powerful fall.
 It is also used as a reservoir to hold back water and controls the flow of water.

-A dam provides water for activities such as irrigation, human consumption, industrial use, aquaculture and navigability.
+A dam provides water for activities such as irrigation, human consumption, industrial use, aquaculture, and navigability.
 A dam is also supposed to prevent a particular place from natural calamities such as floods and landslides, it also helps to protect natural habitats of flora and fauna.

-A forebay is a human-made pool of water which looks very much like a reservoir provided in front of the penstock pipe.
+A forebay is a human-made pool of water that looks very much like a reservoir provided in front of the penstock pipe.
 The water from a forebay is taken out to run the equipment such as waterwheels or turbines.
 The capacity of any forebay depends on the volume of water that deposits in the intake area.
-Forebays have a number of functions, some of them are listed below:
+Forebays have a number of functions, some of which are listed below:

 - Acts as a buffer zone during flooding and release in a controlled way.